mrpaulandrew/procfwk/docs/tables.md

 ## CurrentExecution
 __Schema:__ procfwk

-__Definition:__ For a given execution run this table will be used to handle all metadata exchanges between
+__Definition:__ For a given execution run this table will be used to handle all metadata exchanges between Data Factory and the database.
+After a successful run the table is truncated.
+Indexing is used here to ensure the current execution run has access to the requested metadata given common where clause requirements.

 |Id|Attribute|Data Type|Length|Nullable
 |:---:|---|---|:---:|:---:|